-Have you ever considered the rate and beautiful value of expressing etiquette of the soul in your daily activities?
+Have you ever considered the rare and beautiful value of expressing etiquette of the soul in your daily activities?
 Is there such a thing as “moral manners”, or “spiritual manners”?
 What would they looks like?
 How would they feel?

 Let’s consider social manners first, since that’s something we’re all pretty familiar with.
 And then we’ll move onto to spiritual manners.